fedspendingtransparency/data-act-broker-backend/StyleGuide.md

 * Can be multi- or single-line depending on need
 * When a function has arguments, returns, or raises an exception those should be detailed in the comment
 * Details within the above sections should be tabbed over another time
+* If there are multiple instances of the same exception being raised, list it once and explain each instance when it is raised in the same section
 * If one or more of these sections is not applicable, do not include them
 * Extra line between each section of the comment